 Commercial hop growers, whether in England, Germany, the Czech Republic, Washington state, Oregon, or even Vermont, cultivate from a few dozen to thousands of acres.
-But the homebrewer/homegrower really needs only a half-barrel of soil on the porch to grow a single vine or a few square feet of appropriate garden space for a more substantial planting.
+But the homebrewer/homegrower really needs only a half-barrel of soil on the porch to grow a single bine or a few square feet of appropriate garden space for a more substantial planting.

 Hop plants thrive on moist, rich soil with a pH around seven (between five and eight should be okay).
 They should be kept well watered during the entire growing season but never left to sit in swampy conditions.
 Therefore, the best site would be a patch in full sun that is accessible to a convenient water source and drains well.
-The vines can grow straight up as high as 20 to 30 feet, so there should be no obstructions overhead.
+The bines can grow straight up as high as 20 to 30 feet, so there should be no obstructions overhead.
 One possible planting area would be a slope with southern exposure where the soil is improved with wood ash, manure, or compost.

 Selecting a Variety

 The variety of hops you choose to grow depends, of course, on what you like to brew and how much.
 Some varieties do better in certain locations.
-Some are prolific vine producers but minimalists when it comes to cone harvest.
+Some are prolific bine producers but minimalists when it comes to cone harvest.

 In New England, where there is a short growing season (sometimes only 50 days), people have had success with almost every available variety, but especially with those that are normally fast-growing and productive such as Cascade, Nugget, Chinook, and Willamette.

 To start a hop garden you need female hop rhizomes, the bud-producing runners from which the plants grow.
 Until recently they were hard to come by.
 You either had to know someone who had them or cut a deal with a commercial grower to acquire them.
-Oh, some garden and nursery supply places might sell you an ornamental vine, but you never knew what variety it would turn out to be or even if it was usable for brewing.
+Oh, some garden and nursery supply places might sell you an ornamental bine, but you never knew what variety it would turn out to be or even if it was usable for brewing.